-The Standard applicable to this work is AS/NZS 2896.
+Many builders specify that the installation of Medical Gas pipe work is in accordance with the UK, Health Technical Memorandum 02-01: Medical gas pipeline systems.
 It addresses safety, construction, testing, operation and maintenance of non-flammable medical gas pipeline systems using common gases but not those with special mixtures.